Curriculum: Online Post-Master's Psychiatric-Mental Health Nurse Practitioner

 Clinical Psychiatric Diagnostics and Management of Adults

-This 3-credit course builds upon assessment techniques and previous courses with an emphasis on the differential diagnosis of and interventions for complex care of adults with psychiatric symptoms or conditions.
+This course builds upon assessment techniques and previous courses with an emphasis on the differential diagnosis of and interventions for complex care of adults with psychiatric symptoms and comorbid conditions.

 Clinical Psychiatric Diagnostics and Management of Children